Costs across the projects

 The unwanted news (like the above is not enough) is that this is not all.
 There is also a myriad of additional Operational Expenditure (OPEX) that are arising from the company-wide requirements imposed by external forces.
 Your organization must be also handling:

 In case you are not aware there is even a new “kid on the block”: Data Protection Officer, aka DPO.
-Sometimes known as: Chief Compliance Officer.
+Sometimes known as Chief Compliance Officer.
 Whose job is to “help” to firmly keep the organization in the sweet spot intersection of the three above.
+Choose her/him wisely.

 The Legacy Issue

-And yes they will never let you even plan a replacement, of some back end IT from mid 20-th Century.
+And yes they will hardly ever let you even plan a replacement.
+Replacement of some back end IT from mid-20-th Century.
 Unless you come with some “rabbit out of the IT hat”, which if you are clever enough can be some Cloud Computing solution.
-That is until “board security concerns” stop you.
+That is until “board security concerns” stop you, mid-air.

 Back to the big order.
 Even more than big orders, VAR’s do like long contracts.
-Some VAR’s will do anything to assure long contracts.
-But.